-Women have been traditionally underrepresented, if not absent, from the boards of technology companies, yet studies have shown that companies with boards with female representation outperform.
+Women have been traditionally underrepresented, if not absent, from the boards of technology companies, yet studies have shown that boards with female representation outperform.

-The FirstBoard.io Cohort is a curated group of diverse Technology Leaders who have been in critical operating roles at Startups and public tech companies.
+The FirstBoard.io Cohort is a curated group of diverse technology leaders in critical operating roles at Startups and public tech companies.
 Our members have been driving scale resulting in million-dollar exits and IPOs for companies like Github, Fireeye, Yubico, Ariba, Pivotal Software, Salesforce, Jasper, and many more.
 Diversifying company boards for improved company performance

 First of all, thank you, Mike, for having me here this morning.
 FirstBoard.io is an initiative or an approach to get more women on private tech company boards.
 We’re focusing only on technology, and we’re working together as a collective leveraging each other’s network.
 We started in January of 2020.

 We’re about a year in now, and we had some early successes.
 So we are off to an excellent start.

 We’ve all seen the numbers and how underrepresented women are on boards but do you know some of those numbers, or can you speak that.
 I’m assuming that was sort of what led you to form this organization.